Ginger-C/SEG2105_LocalLoop/README.md

 >Please use *admin@example.com* for testing purpose instead of *admin*
 ## General
 -  compileSdk = 35 / minSDK = 33
-- UI: Material Design 2 (subject to change)
+- UI: Material Design 3
-- DB: Firebase database (auth + firestore)
+- DB: Firebase database
--

 ### Account policy
 - Username
   - no more than 20 characters